Rubik R-22 Futár: Operational history

 The prototype R-22 first flew in the winter of 1943 and gained its airworthiness certificate, permitting cloud flight and basic aerobatics, the following spring.
 Production was delayed by the war and the prototype was slightly damaged at an airshow in the summer of 1944.
 Repairs were completed in 1947 and another ten were produced between 1948 and 1950.

 The R-22S Junius 18 first flew on 29 June 1950.
 Production followed rapidly, with seventy examples in total.
 It set many Hungarian records between 1950 and 1955.

 Ten R-22SV Super Futár (B Futár) first flew in March 1957 and ten were built.
 The same year they also set several new national records.
 Ten of the C Futárs, the first flown April 1958, were built.

-The sole Sandard Futár competed at the VIIth World Gliding Championships, held in Lezno in 1958.
+The sole Standard Futár competed at the VIIth World Gliding Championships, held in Lezno in 1958.
 Nandor Opitz flew it into 11th place overall and flew the second greatest distance (510 km), gaining the first Hungarian Diamond C badge in the process.